 What is hepatitis A?

 Hepatitis A is one of several types of hepatitis viruses that cause inflammation affecting your liver's ability to function.
-It is usually spread through the ingestion of contaminated food or water or close contact including sexual relations with someone who is already infected.
-Frequent hand washing with soap and warm water after using the bathroom, changing a diaper, or before preparing food can help prevent the spread of hepatitis A.
+It's usually spread through ingesting contaminated food or water or close contact (including sexual relations) with someone who is already infected.
+Symptoms of hepatitis A include flu-like illness, jaundice, stomach cramping and diarrhea.
+Frequent hand-washing with soap and warm water after using the bathroom, changing a diaper, or before preparing food can help prevent the spread of hepatitis A.

 What is the hepatitis A vaccine?

 The Hepatitis A vaccine is the best way to prevent infection and is safe and effective.
 The vaccine, given in two doses six months apart, is injected into the arm or thigh muscle.
 Both shots are needed for long-term protection.

 - Unvaccinated children or adolescents in communities with hepatitis A outbreaks

 - Travelers to countries that have high rates of hepatitis A

 - Families planning to adopt a child or care for an adopted child from a country with high rates of hepatitis A